 Fall Arresters – Unhindered Movement

 The fall arrest system enables much more freedom of movement with fewer restrictions than the fall restraint system.
 They are ideal where the wearer needs to move around more freely to get the job done.
 They are usually attached to one of the ‘D’ ring anchor points on the users safety harness, some of which will have only one anchor point some will have multiple, these are better for work positioning as the arrest block can be changed between points to aid movement.

 A fall arrester system which retracts, will automatically self-adjust the safety.
 Continuous tension is applied so the wearer can operate at different distances away from the point at which he is secured.
 Rescue blocks are a similar piece of equipment, but they are intended to allow someone else to rescue the wearer in grave situations.

-When using a fall arrester the safety line must be of the correct length so as to catch the wearer in mid air in the event of a fall, not allowing them to hit the ground.
+When using a fall arrester the safety lanyard must be of the correct length so as to catch the wearer in mid air in the event of a fall, not allowing them to hit the ground.
 These systems can also be used to suspend the wearer in mid-air to work on awkward jobs.